 Tzatziki Sauce Ingredients

 It's creamy yet tangy, with an unmistakable garlic flavor.
 But what makes it special?
-Let’s take a deeper look into the individual ingredients that make up this authentic tzatziki recipe.
+Let’s look deeper into the ingredients that make up this authentic tzatziki recipe.

-- Strained Yogurt: Strained yogurt is the base of the cool and creamy tzatziki sauce and lends it its signature creaminess.
+- Strained Yogurt: Strained yogurt is the base of the cool and creamy tzatziki sauce, lending it its signature creaminess.
 Straining excess water from the yogurt gives it a thicker texture and milder flavor than regular yogurt, which makes for a richer-tasting sauce.

-- Garlic: Garlic is one of the most important ingredients in tzatziki because its pungent flavor adds depth and complexity to the overall taste of the dish.
+- Garlic: Garlic is one of the most important ingredients in tzatziki because its pungent flavor adds depth and complexity to the dish's overall taste.
 Make sure you mince your garlic finely so its flavor isn’t overwhelming!

 - Olive Oil: Olive oil helps give tzatziki a silky texture and adds richness to each bite.
 Just make sure you use high-quality extra virgin olive oil for the best results!

 - Lemon Juice/Vinegar (optional): Finally, if desired, lemon juice or vinegar can be used as an optional ingredient to provide a hint of tartness.
-If you prefer something more lemony, lemon juice is ideal, while vinegar offers a great sharpness that complements all of the other tastes in this dish well.
+If you prefer something more lemony, lemon juice is ideal, while vinegar offers a sharpness that complements this dish's other tastes.